Monday, April 19, 2021

 Additionally, we will no longer show the AMP badge icon to indicate AMP content.
 You can expect this change to come to our products as the page experience update begins to roll out in mid-June.
 We'll continue to test other ways to help identify content with a great page experience, and we'll keep you updated when there is more to share.

-If you're looking for more details, take a look at the Core Web Vitals & Page Experience FAQs that we published on the Search Central forums recently.
+If you're looking for more details, take a look at the Core Web Vitals and Page Experience FAQs that we published on the Search Central forums recently.
 If you're an AMP publisher, the AMP team has built an AMP page experience guide that offers tailored advice on how to make your AMP pages perform at their best.

 A new Page Experience report in Search Console